Qannaf/bash/Readme.md

 to change to a directory near your current directory For example, if you are already in /home/Qannaf/bash/ you can enter the subdirectory section3 :
 ```
-cd abc
+cd section3
 ```
 * going "up" a directory
 to go to the directory above the current directory
-For example, if you are already in /home/Qannaf/bash/section3 and wanted to go to already in /home/Qannaf//bash/ :
+For example, if you are already in /home/Qannaf/bash/section3 and wanted to go to already in /home/Qannaf/bash/ :
 ```
 cd ..
 ```